 Buddy or family journaling

-More of a partnership, families enjoy the chance to journal together, giving parents and children opportunity to discuss their views, opinions and feelings.
+More of a partnership, families enjoy the chance to journal together, giving parents and children the opportunity to discuss their views, opinions, and feelings.

 The Family Doodle Book: 65+ Prompts That Let Parents and Kids Doodle Together!
 (We had to buy three copies of this book so each kid could have his or her own to do with my husband and me.
 We’re all loving this one.)